dimitrov-adrian/ckfinder-watermark-plugin/README.md

       // Text label to show in watermark selector.
       label: '<STRING: LABEL FOR WATERMARK>',

-      // Max size height/width for watermark in percents of main image.
+      // Max size height/width for watermark in percents/px of main image.
       // Example:
       //   If main image is 1600x1200 and size is set to 10,
       //   then watermark will have max width 160px
       //   and height 120px, if the image is smaller than
       //   this size, then it will not be up-scaled.
+      //   If value is set in px, then the watermark will not exceed dimensions.
-      size: '<STRING: MAX SIZE FOR IMAGE>',
+      size: '<STRING: MAX SIZE FOR IMAGE>[px|%]',

       // Set position for this waterark.
       // Value is space separated vertical and horizontal